 Is August A Good Time To Visit Iceland?

-My answer to that is a resounding YES!
-Between the mild weather (just make sure to bring a raincoat!), the long days, and the ability to see the Northern Lights, there is really no negative side to visiting Iceland in August!
+You get mild weather (just make sure to bring a raincoat!), plenty of sunshine, and the chance to see the Northern Lights as the days start to shorten.
+There is really no negative side to visiting Iceland in August!

 Additional Helpful Iceland Information